hashicorp/vault/website/source/docs/agent/autoauth/methods/alicloud.html.md

 3. Instance metadata (recommended)

 Wherever possible, we recommend using instance metadata for credentials.
-These rotate every hour and require no effort on your part to provision, making the most secure of the three methods.
-If using instance metadata and custom `cred_check_freq_seconds`, be sure the frequency is set for less than an hour, because instance metadata credentials expire every hour.
+These rotate every hour and require no effort on your part to provision, making instance metadata the most secure of the three methods.
+If using instance metadata _and_ a custom `cred_check_freq_seconds`, be sure the frequency is set for less than an hour, because instance metadata credentials expire every hour.

 Environment variables are given first precedence to provide the ability to quickly override your